Arbitrary Generative Video Interpolation: Related work

 \subsection{Long-term video generation}

 Current approaches for long-video generation can be categorized into two distinct types.
 The first type involves decomposing a long video generation into the generation of multiple consecutive short segments~\citep{henschel2024streamingt2v,kim2024fifo,yin2024causvid,weng2024autovideo,zhang2025framepack,villegas2022phenaki}.
 The mainstream of such methods employs an autoregressive manner akin to frame-by-frame or segment-by-segment generation, with the key challenge lying in ensuring overall coherence and quality.
 For example, the recent work FramePack~\citep{zhang2025framepack} balances efficiency and performance by compressing the tokens of historical frames by manual strategy.
 The second type first generates anchor frames and then generates videos segmentally.
 Nuwa-XL~\citep{yin2023nuwa}, for instance, adopts a divide-and-conquer approach to achieve coarse-to-fine video generation.
-Notably, our proposed ArbInterp can seamlessly accommodate both of these two designs, enabling any-length frame interpolation.
-Meanwhile, we introduce a novel appearance-motion decoupled conditioning strategy to enhance spatio-temporal coherence.
+Notably, our proposed ArbInterp can seamlessly accommodate both of these two designs, thus enabling effective and stable long-term video frame interpolation.
+Meanwhile, we further introduce a novel appearance-motion decoupled strategy to explicitly disentangle content and motion information, which effectively improves the spatiotemporal coherence between consecutive segments in long-term interpolation scenarios.